Khao Sok National Park: Everything You Need to Know + Avoid the Crowds [2025]

 Wildlife Safari (Elephants!)

 Going on a wildlife safari on Cheow Lan Lake is the highlight of any trip to Khao Sok National Park.
 If you're lucky, you might even spot wild elephants!
-While seeing them isn’t guaranteed, you can boost your chances by visiting during the dry season (February to May), staying overnight for more safari opportunities, and choosing a floating bungalow near their habitat.
+While seeing them isn’t guaranteed, you can boost your chances by visiting during the drier shoulder season (February to May), staying overnight for more safari opportunities, and choosing a floating bungalow near their habitat.
 (We’ve seen elephants every time we’ve stayed at this raft house!)

 In addition to elephants, you’ll also encounter monkeys and incredible birds like hornbills.
 It’s truly an unforgettable experience!